 We hope to answer some of your questions about eye tracking; how to use it for research, how it works, what is eye tracking technology and more...

-How is eye tracking used for research?
+How is eye tracking technology used for research?

 Eye tracking is used in research to understand visual attention and human behavior.
 Because visual attention is strongly linked to cognition (thought processes) it reveals a lot about what’s going on inside someone’s head.
-Eye tracking research areas and applications are wide and varied, but include scientific research, marketing and user experience research, and human performance research.
+Eye tracking research areas and applications are wide and varied, but include scientific research, marketing and user experience studies, and human performance.
 Scientists use it to study human behavior and increase their understanding of things like child development, psychological conditions, and neurological disorders.
 Marketers often use eye tracking to study consumer behavior, while manufacturers and other businesses can use it to observe human behavior during various tasks to determine the methods of operation and visual attention that yield the best results.

 Eye trackers work by directing invisible near-infrared light into a person’s eyes and then measuring the reflection of this light with high definition cameras to determine where their gaze is focused.
 These cameras and illuminators (the light sources) are usually very small and are positioned inside the eye tracker, as you see with screen-based eye trackers, or they can be integrated into a wearable eye tracker, such as a pair of eye tracking glasses.
 Advanced algorithms are used to calculate with great precision where the person is looking based on the direction of the reflected light.
 This information is used in conjunction with the material displayed on the screen or scene recordings taken from the scene camera on a wearable eye tracker to give an accurate representation of what the person is looking at.